Uberspace/lab/source/guide_focalboard.rst

 The first user registration will always be permitted, but subsequent registrations will require an invite link which includes a code.
 You can invite additional users by clicking on your username in the top left, then selecting "Invite users".

+More information can be found in the official documentation_

 Updates
 -------